Introduction

 Anatomical Focus and Procedure Differences

-When implementing medical billing code 76815, doctors do an abdominal ultrasound, giving a more general view of the pregnancy than a transvaginal ultrasound.
+When implementing the medical billing 76815 code, doctors do an abdominal ultrasound, giving a more general view of the pregnancy than a transvaginal ultrasound.
 The 76817 code, on the other hand, takes a path through the vaginal, through which a transducer is placed to capture images of the pelvic region in high-def.
 This 76816 CPT code comes in when there are multiple gestations since the procedure involves detailed fetal anatomic examinations to differentiate them from 76815 and 76817.

 Considerations of time and complexity